-Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Additional High A If minors are employed on the farm, records that include, at minimum: Name in full, place where the minor lives while employed, permanent address, date of birth.
-All Hired Direct If minors are employed on the farm, do you maintain records that include, at minimum: 1) name in full; 2) place where the minor lives while employed; 3) permanent address (if different from current residence); 4) date of birth 7, 5 RR RR NC Wage, Benefits and Working Hours Critical A, SV Ensure that the pay of all workers (including for temporary, piece rates, seasonal, and migrant workers) meet, at a minimum, national and state minimum wage requirements or adverse effect wage if H2A workers.
+Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV No hired worker under 18 may be assigned DOL hazardous tasks (Appendix B).
+All Hired Direct LE/V Are hired workers under 18 restricted from DOL hazardous tasks?
+GI; WI RR CAP NC Critical International ONLY A, SV No hired worker under 18 may be assigned Other Restricted Tasks (Appendix C).
+All Hired Direct LE/V Are hired workers under 18 restricted from other restricted tasks?
+GI; WI RR CAP NC Additional High A If minors are employed on the farm, records that include, at minimum: Name in full, place where the minor lives while employed, permanent address, date of birth.
+All Hired Direct If minors are employed on the farm, do you maintain records that include, at minimum: 1) name in full; 2) place where the minor lives while employed; 3) permanent address (if different from current residence); 4) date of birth 7, 5 RR RR NC Critical A, SV If labor exchange or volunteer labor used, a Labor Exchange/Volunteer Labor Form must be completed.
+LE/V If you use labor exchange or volunteer labor, do you have a completed Labor Exchange/Volunteer Labor record?
+Online RR RR NC

+Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence 23.3080.7 Wage, Benefits, and Working Hours Critical A, SV Ensure that the pay of all workers (including for temporary, piece rates, seasonal, and migrant workers) meet, at a minimum, national and state minimum wage requirements or adverse effect wage if H2A workers.
 Workers are exempt if they are involved in a vocational or apprenticeship program sanctioned by the Board of Education in the state.
-Documentation verifying the vocation or apprenticeship program will be required.
+Documentation verifying the vocational or apprenticeship program will be required.
 All Hired Direct A/V Exempt Do you pay all your hired workers at a rate equal to the prevailing minimum wage (state or federal) or higher?
-RR; WI NR NCR Critical A, SV Ensure that workers are paid either daily, weekly, or bi-weekly.
+RR; WI NR NCR Critical A, SV Ensure that workers are paid either daily, weekly, bi-weekly, or bi-monthly and according to their employment terms and conditions.
+NOTE: If subject to H2A a pay frequency of at least bi-weekly may be required.
 All Hired Direct A/V Exempt How often do you pay your workers?
-[Daily, Weekly, Bi-weekly, Monthly, Other (specify)] RR; WI VI CAP NCR
+[Does the frequency of pay match the frequency stated in the employment terms and conditions?
+RR; WI VI CAP NCR